-From The Director:
+From the Senior Director:

 "In the minds of today's college students, getting a better job continues to be the most prevalent reason to go to college."
 (UCLA Higher Education Research Institute, 2012) This statement comes from a nationwide survey of incoming freshmen during the Fall of 2012, which means that this group of students is now entering senior year in college.
 Career Center staff are acutely aware of the pressure, and the accompanying anxiety, that these students feel to find a job; however, as career development professionals, we are also aware of another aspect of the job search that few students articulate and that is that people want to find work with meaning and purpose.